jfhbrook/public/README.md

 A bash script, using `copr-cli` and `yq`, to implement an infrastructure-as-code pattern similar to `kubectl apply`.
 It is licensed MIT.

-### fortune-jfhbrook

-This is a collection of (small, but hopefully will grow) fortune files.

 ### korbenware

 A collection of scripts I use to glue my Linux desktop and general CLI experience